undnull/helios/README.md

 [![Issues](https://img.shields.io/github/issues/undnull/thorn?style=flat)](https://github.com/undnull/thorn/issues) [![License](https://img.shields.io/github/license/undnull/thorn?style=flat)](https://github.com/undnull/thorn/blob/master/LICENSE)

 Thorn is a general-purpose wrapper library for 2D games and 2D game engines.
 It features OOP wrappers for GLFW and OpenGL and also implements a bunch of renderers that draw common for 2D games stuff as fast as possible.
+This is _not_ a game engine but a framework for such projects.

 # Documentation
 * [Code of Conduct](CODE_OF_CONDUCT.md)